A Brief History of Specialty Cut Flower Production

 Cut flower production has a long and distinguished history.
 Roses, carnations, and chrysanthemums have been cultivated for centuries in many parts of the world.
 These popular garden flowers are enshrined in literature and the arts.
 Gardeners would cut and bring these and other flowers into the home.
 In the 1600 and 1700’s formal cut flower production became established in The Netherlands with the development of greenhouses.
 Spring flowers were brought into bloom early in the winter.
 In particular, lilac bushes were dug out of the field in the fall, subjected to natural cold temperatures to break dormancy and forced in greenhouses.
 The cut stems were then harvested and sold.

-In the United States the cut flower producers quickly followed European settlement with the first greenhouses reported in the mid to late 1700’s.
+Cut flower producers in the United States quickly followed European settlement, with the first greenhouses reported in the mid to late 1700’s.
 Small producers were located near cities and towns to supply the populace with cut flowers.
 At that time transportation was slow and lacked refrigeration.
 With the spread of Europeans across the continent, cut flower production moved with them.
 Production was not limited to greenhouses as there was also some harvest from outdoor grown crops.

-Not surprisingly, the movement of the cut flower industry did not stop with California.
-Cut flowers could be imported from other countries because cut stems did not have roots and soil, which currently restricted important of other floriculture crops such as plugs and potted plants.
+Relocation of the cut flower industry did not stop with the move to California.
+Cut flowers could be imported from other countries because cut stems did not have roots or soil, which had restricted import of other floriculture crops such as plugs and potted plants.
 In the mid 1960’s the first carnation production started in Bogota, Colombia.
-The industry rapidly increased because of the excellent climate conditions – high light, moderate temperatures, and very low production costs, especially labor and heat.
+The industry rapidly increased because of the excellent climatic conditions – high light, moderate temperatures, and very low production costs, especially labor and heat.
 The production of chrysanthemums and roses followed in later years.
 Other countries followed suit, especially Ecuador, but none have been as successful as Colombia.
 Today, the majority of all three species sold in the United States are imported.

-The rapid increase in imported flowers had a devastating impact on cut flower production in the United States as the majority of the carnation, chrysanthemum and rose producers shutting down or converting to other crops, such as potted and bedding plants.
+The rapid increase in imported flowers had a devastating impact on cut flower production in the United States as the majority of the carnation, chrysanthemum and rose producers shut down or converted to other crops, such as potted and bedding plants.
 A number of large producers still remain by focusing on a broad range of crops.

-In 1989 the Association of Specialty Cut Flower Growers (add link to www.ascfg.org) was formed by Alan Armitage and Judy Laushman to address the needs of the increasingly diverse cut flower industry in the United States.
-By the early 2000’s specialty cut flowers became the dominate force in US production, with lilies the number one crop.
+In 1989 the Association of Specialty Cut Flower Growers (www.ascfg.org) was formed by Alan Armitage and Judy Laushman to address the needs of the increasingly diverse cut flower industry in the United States.
+By the early 2000’s specialty cut flowers became the dominant force in US production, with lilies the number one crop.
 A list of cut flowers now grown in the United States is quite long, well over 100 species, and includes various types – cool season spring annuals, warm season summer annuals, perennials, woody trees and shrubs, grasses and grains, and even native plants harvested from the wild.

-For the consumer the situation could not be better.
-Large amounts of modestly priced flowers are readily available and they can choose from a staggering array of gorgeous flowers, foliages, stems, and fruits.
+The situation could not be better for consumers.
+Large amounts of modestly priced flowers are readily available, and they can choose from a staggering array of gorgeous flowers, foliages, stems, and fruits.
 All they have to do is look for them.